 - to ensure dimming, a minimum amount of sunlight should be exposed, as eggs are very sensitive to light.

-Spawning water should be soft with a pH of 5.5 – 7.0 and temperature in the range of 25 – 28 degrees Celsius.
-Fish before spawning is fed animal feed 2 times more often – up to five times a day.
+Spawning water should be soft with a pH of 5.5 – 7.0 and a temperature in the range of 25 – 28 degrees Celsius.
+Fish before spawning is fed live animal feed 2 times more often – up to five times a day.

 The fish are ready for breeding when the male begins to chase the female and gracefully shake her whole body in front of her.
 Then the fish are caught (preferably in the evening) and in the morning of the next day, they are ready for spawning.